syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 ## Adding CustomEditor through EditorAttribute

-You can apply a custom editor based on the propert's Name or Type using `EditorAttribute`.
+User can apply a custom editor based on the property's Name or Type using [EditorAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.editorattribute?view=netframework-4.8).
 The following code illustrate, how the custom ImageViewer is applied to the Image property of the Person class.

 {% tabs %}